-It’s easy to harvest castor bean seeds from the garden for planting next year.
-In this post, I’ll give you step-by-step instructions for how to collect castor bean seeds from your garden, and I’ll also show you how to store castor seeds.
+Harvesting castor bean seeds from your garden is easy.
+In this post, I’ll give you step-by-step instructions for how to collect castor bean seeds from your plants, and I’ll also show you how to store castor seeds.

 Castor Bean Seeds Harvesting